Most Romantic Spots in Austin

 Siena Ristorante Toscana

 Indoors and out, Siena Ristorante Toscana is romantic.
 Italian architecture with gorgeous stone and brick walls, dark wood beams and warm, old-world lighting set the mood for Italian-inspired romance.
-The authentic and highly praised Tuscan cuisine includes Formaggio al Forno (baked brie, fig marmellata, almonds and grilled crostini), Capellini con Gamberi (angel hair pasta with shrimp, tomatoes concasse and cracked red chili) and Filetto di Manzo (wood-grilled beef tenderloin with Gorgonzola and a Sangiovese demiglace).
-Save room for the Affogato — an award-winning vanilla bean gelato served with a shot of espresso poured over it.
+The authentic and highly praised Tuscan cuisine includes Schiacciata (grilled Tuscan flatbread, Gorgonzola, balsamic roasted onions, toasted walnuts), Capellini con Gamberi (shrimp, tomatoes, capers, garlic, olive oil, oregano, basil, red chili) and Filetto di Manzo al Funghi (wood-grilled beef tenderloin with a porcini mushroom Chianti demiglace).
+Save room for the Tiramisu with toasted almonds.
 Delizioso.

 Downtown Austin is home once again to Antone’s, the iconic blues venue.
 B.B.
 King, Muddy Waters, Ray Charles, James Brown, Steve Ray Vaughan and many others have graced the stage.
 Come hungry and enjoy a beer-steamed Cliffy Dog hot dog or one of five varieties of Antone’s famous Po’ Boys, then settle in for a musical evening that’ll have you hummin’ the blues.